core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

      The endpoint decrypts REQ using the OSCORE Security Context CTX indicated by the OSCORE Option.
 A successful decryption results in the decrypted request REQ\*.
 The possible presence of an OSCORE Option in REQ\* is not treated as an error situation.

-     If the endpoint uses policies such as those discussed in {{source-based-policies}}, the endpoint retrieves CTX from a specific list of Security Contexts, which the endpoint looks up by using the source addressing information of REQ, i.e., the addressing information of the (previous hop towards the) origin client.
+     If the endpoint uses policies such as those discussed in {{source-based-policies}}, the endpoint retrieves CTX from a specific list of Security Contexts.
+The endpoint searches for such list by using the source addressing information of REQ, i.e., the addressing information of the (previous hop towards the) origin client.

      If the OSCORE processing results in an error, the endpoint MUST stop processing REQ and performs error handling as per {{Section 8.2 of RFC8613}} or {{Sections 7.2 and 8.4 of I-D.ietf-core-oscore-groupcomm}}, in case OSCORE or Group OSCORE is used, respectively.
 In case the endpoint sends an error response to (the previous hop towards) the origin client, this may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-     Otherwise, REQ takes REQ\* and the endpoint moves to Step 1.
+     Otherwise, if the OSCORE processing is successful, REQ takes REQ\* and the endpoint moves to Step 1.

 ### Policies for Source-Based Processing # {#source-based-policies}